-A neural network trained for the regression model \eqref{eq:classical_model} can be used to make a prediction for the output $y^*$ given some (further) input $x^*$.
-In a Bayesian treatment, this is done in terms of the posterior predictive distribution.
-For example, mean and standard deviation of that distribution can be taken as an estimate for $y^*$ and its associated uncertainty.
-Both the epistemic and the aleatoric part of the uncertainty enter the posterior predictive distribution and will affect the uncertainty quantification -- the epistemic part through the uncertainty in the regression function $f_\theta(x^*)$, and the aleatoric part due to random noise contained in $y^*$.

-In deep learning, the aleatoric uncertainty expressed through $\sigma_y$ is often given a greater importance and is regarded as measuring inherent, irreducible label ambiguity \cite{depeweg2018decomposition, gustafsson2020evaluating, hullermeier2021aleatoric, kendall2017uncertainties}.
-However, such a point of view does no longer apply in those regression problems where the goal is the prediction of the regression function $f_\theta(x^*)$ at some $x^*$.
-In this case only the epistemic uncertainty about the network's parameter $\theta$ remains which, in principle, could become arbitrarily small as the training set grows.
-Furthermore, typically $x^*=\zeta^*+\eps_x$ contains some noise $\eps_x$ as well, and one is actually interested in the value of $f_\theta(\zeta^\ast)$.
-The uncertainty caused by the fact that $x^*$, and not $\zeta^*$, is observed constitutes an aleatoric part of the uncertainty for the prediction of $f_\theta(\zeta^*)$ which is neither covered by $\sigma_y$ nor by the uncertainty of $\theta$.

-We here attempt to give a more consistent view on these issues and, arguably, a more accurate depiction.
-In many cases it is a too crude assumption to presume that while $y$ is deranged by noise, $x$ is not.
+We here attempt to provide a more consistent view on these issues and, we argue, a more accurate depiction.
+In many cases, it is a too crude assumption to presume that, while $y$ is deranged by noise, $x$ is not.
 Standard estimation procedures such as maximum likelihood or nonlinear least-squares become biased for a regression model of the form \eqref{eq:classical_model} when $x$ is observed with noise \cite{fuller2009measurement}.
-Furthermore, the separate quantification of the aleatoric part of the uncertainty due to the noise of the input is not possible in a model like \eqref{eq:classical_model} since the variance $\sigma_y^2$ also accounts for noise in the output.
-Following the idea of Errors-in-Variables (EiV), a quite classical concept in statistics \cite{fuller2009measurement}, we try to resolve these issues by changing \eqref{eq:classical_model} to
+Furthermore, a separate quantification of the aleatoric part of the uncertainty due to the noise of the input is not possible in a model like \eqref{eq:classical_model}, since the variance $\sigma_y^2$ accounts for noise in the output.
+Following the idea of Errors-in-Variables (EiV), a quite classical concept in statistics \cite{fuller2009measurement}, we resolve these issues by changing \eqref{eq:classical_model} to